Prospero86/DebianNewbieScript/README.md

 ###Bug Reports
-All bug reports can be sent to my private email address,
-<a href="mailto:ChocolateChip@derpymail.org?subject=Debian%20Newbie%20Script%Bug">chocolatechip@derpymail.org</a>
-A PGP Key can be found <a href="https://choco.neocities.org/pgp">here</a> (though, if you are a n00b, you probably don't know what PGP is...)
+All bug reports can be sent to my private email address, [chocolatechip@derpymail.org] (mailto:ChocolateChip@derpymail.org?subject=Debian%20Newbie%20Script%Bug) A PGP Key can be found [here] (https://choco.neocities.org/pgp) (though, if you are a n00b, you probably don't know what PGP is...)